pantheon-systems/documentation/source/_docs/site-plan.md

 ---
 ## Access Site Plan
 1. Go to the Site Dashboard.
-2. If the site is currently on a Free plan, you will see an **Upgrade** button next to the site name.
+2. If the site is currently on a Sandbox plan, you will see an **Upgrade** button next to the site name.
 Otherwise, the current plan is shown in green.

 Plan changes take immediate effect.
 The associated card will be charged or credited a prorated amount upon upgrade or downgrade.